hannawong/Sequence_Recommend_at_TMall/Model/README.md

 sh prepare_tmall.sh
 ```
  This would give you `taobao_feature.pkl`,`taobao_test.txt` and `taobao_train.txt`.
 It might take 20 minutes to preprocess full dataset.
-However, you can use `UserBehavior_sample.csv` instead, it has fewer samples and can be process in seconds.
+However, you can use `UserBehavior_sample.csv` instead, it has fewer samples and can be processed in seconds.

 ## Run base model
-In directory src, run the following command:
+In directory /src, run the following command:
 ```
 python train_tmall.py --model_type DNN
 ```